Ducati: 1970s

 In 1973, Ducati commemorated its 1972 win at the Imola 200 with the production model green frame Ducati 750 SuperSport.

 Ducati also targeted the offroad market with the two-stroke Regolarità 125, building 3,486 models from 1975 to 1979, but the bike was not successful.

 In 1975, the company introduced the 860 GT, designed by noted car stylist Giorgetto Giugiaro.
 Its angular lines were unique, but raised handlebars made for an uncomfortable seating position at high speeds and also caused steering issues.
 The 860GT's angular styling was a sales disaster, and it was hurriedly re-designed for the 1976 season with a more rounded fuel tank.

-In 1975 Ducati offered hand-built production racers, the 'square case' 750SS and later 900SS models, built in limited numbers.
+In 1975, Ducati offered hand-built production racers, the 'square case' 750SS and later 900SS models, built in limited numbers.
 Sales of the 900SS proved so strong, and sales of the 860GT/GTE/GTS so weak, that production of the 900SS was ramped up, and it became Ducati's #1 selling model.

 1980s

 Ducati's liquid-cooled, multi-valve 90° V-twins, made from 1985 on, are known as Desmoquattro ("desmodromic valve four").
-These include the 851, 916 and 996, 999 and a few predecessors and derivatives.
+These include the 851, 916, 996, 999, and a few predecessors and derivatives.